Tobi-De/dotfm/content/posts/2022/django-deploy-using-dokku.md

 ---
 title: Host your Django project on DigitalOcean using dokku
 draft: true
-tags: deployment, django, python, dokku
+tags:
+ - deployment
+ - django
+ - python
+ - dokku
-overview: >
+description: >
     Setting up a server to deploy your new django project could be a really daunting task but tools like dokku can really make thing more easy and straightforward.
-published_at:
+publish_date:
 ---

-# Host your Django project on DigitalOcean using dokku

 Some things to change